 The 1993 Resolution and its supplements require MSD to provide "Available Revenues", as defined in the Resolution, sufficient to pay 110% of each fiscal year's "Aggregate Net Debt Service" on Revenue Bonds and 100% of "Operating Expenses".
 "Available Revenues", as used only for purposes of the Resolution, means all revenues and other amounts received by MSD and pledged as security for payment of Bonds issued pursuant to the Resolution, but excludes any interest income which is capitalized in accordance with generally accepted accounting principles.
 "Operating Expenses" does not includes all includes all includes all or necessary or user and operation determined in accordance with generally accepted accounting principles asso of accounting.
 "Operating Expenses" does not include reserves for extraordinancy maintenance, repair and operation determined in accordance with generally accepted accounting principles asso of accounting.
 "Operating Expenses" does not include reserves for extraordinancy with generally accepted accounting principles asso of accounting.
 "Operating Expenses" and operation determined in accordance with generally accepted accounting principles asso of accounting.
 "Operating Expenses" does not include reserves for extraordinancy maintenance and the enterprince basis of accounting.
-"Operating Expenses" and operating activates and special metation and interests for which debt has been issued and which may be paid from the proceeds of such debt.
-"Aggregate Net Debt Service" is aggregate current principal and interest requirements on all Bonds issued pursuant to the Resolution, excluding (i) interest expense, which in accordance with generally accepted accounting principles, is capitalized and which may be paid from the proceeds of debt, and (ii) other amounts, if any, available, or expected to become available in the ordinary course for payment of principal and interest."
+"Operating Expenses" and ober extraordinancy to be the accounting principles asso of accepted accounting of the enterprince and operation determined in accordance with generally accepted accounting the principles and the enterprince and the enterprince and accounting expenses of MSD which are necessary or incidental to capital improvements for which debt has been issued and which may be paid from the proceeds of such debt.
+"Aggregate Net Debt Service" is aggregate current principal and interest, and not include and interest. and not include a